 Still, as a business owner – you can and must find and pinpoint your own unique identity.
 Here are some short points to keep in mind when building your brand online.

 To build something of true value, you have to bring your own passion and enlist your effort.
 No one can invent them for you, so in this sense, they are by definition unique.
 If you feel strongly enough about something and are willing to invest the effort to make it a reality, you probably have a certain vision of how things need to be done.
 This vision, and especially its execution, will determine your authentic brand touch.

 Don’t simply try to copy others.
 Taking inspiration is actually necessary, as long as you bring a core of unique and fresh vision.
 Marketing-wise – it should be translated to building a unique brand identity that reflects your specific values and vision.
 This includes such brand touchpoints as your logo, color schemes and fonts, website design, social media page design and content.
 They need to be all consistent with your selected brand “language”, and create a whole and memorable brand identity.

 Your website should have its own unique design.
-If you need images on your site, try to minimise the use of stock photos, and instead invest in creating authentic imagery of your product, store, office, employees or whatever it is you are offering to the world.
-It means spending on a professional photographer and designer to create and refine a sense of authenticity, but it will payoff as you are able to differentiate.
+If you need images on your site, try to minimize the use of stock photos, and instead invest in creating authentic imagery of your product, store, office, employees or whatever it is you are offering to the world.
+It means spending on a professional photographer and designer to create and refine a sense of authenticity, but it will pay off as you are able to differentiate.